 Meanwhile, few people can name a transgender actor off the top of their heads, aside from perhaps Laverne Cox, who was nominated for an Emmy for Orange is the New Black but didn't win.

-Transparent, like Orange Is the New Black, has won plaudits for giving audiences some idea of what it's like to be transgender.
+, has won plaudits for giving audiences some idea of what it's like to be transgender.
 It also employs transgender writers, which doesn't happen very often.